henrybw/prettylights/README.md

 # prettylights
-Music visualizer that generates changing colors over time.
-Developed to implement a music visualizer on a group of Philips Hue programmable lightbulbs.
+Light show color mixer for a group of Philips Hue programmable lightbulbs.

 # Setup